 Cyberpunk Aesthetic In Fashion And Futuristic Brands That Incorporate The Cyberpunk Aesthetic

-The cyberpunk aesthetic in fashion revolves around dark colors, primarily dark browns, grays, and blacks, with accents of neon or fluorescent color on techwear.
+The cyberpunk aesthetic in fashion revolves around dark colors, primarily dark browns, grays, and blacks, with accents of neon or fluorescent colors

-Cyberpunk-style clothing varies from form-fitting latex ladies’ wear to baggy costumes with many pockets and attachment points for various pieces of kit.
+Cyberpunk style clothing and cyberpunk accessories vary.
+From form-fitting latex ladies’ wear to baggy costumes with many pockets and attachment points for various pieces of kit.
 Trench coats are a vital piece of clothing for men, echoing 1940s film noir, and combat boots are de rigueur for both genders.